Schiller-Stoff/copilot-dh-workshops/lectures/01/demos/07_scripting.md

 # Scripting with Copilot

-Example for small everyday operations that can be performed quickly.
+Examples for small everyday operations that can be performed via copilot.

 ## 1. Refactor folder structure